aiven/devportal/docs/platform/howto/byoc/create-custom-cloud.rst

 Create a custom cloud in Aiven
 ==============================

+A custom cloud is your own cloud infrastructure integrated with your Aiven organization.
+Using a custom cloud in Aiven may be the optimal solution if you have specific business needs or project requirements, such as a strict regulatory compliance.
+With a custom cloud, you can manage your own infrastructure based on your expectations and tailor it to your budget.

 .. important::

     Creating custom clouds in your Aiven organization requires enabling :doc:`the bring your own cloud (BYOC) feature </docs/platform/concepts/byoc>`, which is a :doc:`limited availability feature </docs/platform/concepts/beta_services>`.
 If you're interested in trying it out, contact the sales team at `sales@Aiven.io <mailto:sales@Aiven.io>`_.

-A custom cloud is your own cloud infrastructure integrated with your Aiven organization (as opposed to an Aiven-managed infrastructure).
-Using a custom cloud in Aiven may be the optimal solution if you have specific business needs or project requirements, such as a strict regulatory compliance.
-With a custom cloud, you can manage your own infrastructure based on your expectations and tailor it to your budget.

 Learn how to add a :doc:`custom cloud </docs/platform/concepts/byoc>` to your Aiven organization, and check out how it works.

 About creating a custom cloud
 -----------------------------

-If you enabled BYOC and you have the administrator's role in your organization, you can create a custom cloud using `Aiven Console <https://console.aiven.io/>`_.
+If you enable BYOC and you have the administrator's role in your organization, you can create a custom cloud using `Aiven Console <https://console.aiven.io/>`_.
+For this purpose, you'll use the **Create custom cloud** wizard to generate a Terraform infrastructure-as-code (IaC) template.
+Next, you'll deploy this template in your AWS account to acquire Role ARN (Amazon Resource Name).
+You'll suppy your Role ARN into the **Create custom cloud** wizard, which will give Aiven the permissions to securely access your AWS account and create resources.
+Finally, you'll assign projects and add customer contacts for your custom cloud.

 Limitations
 '''''''''''

 * Administrator's role is required for creating custom clouds.
-* BYOC beta version supports the AWS cloud provider only.
+* :doc:`BYOC limited availability version </docs/platform/concepts/beta_services>` supports the AWS cloud provider only.
 * You need to use the :ref:`BYOC standard deployment <byoc-standard>` as a deployment model for your custom cloud.

 Prerequisites